monsterkodi/wxw/README.md

 The project on github contains sources for an application that uses some of the features provided by wxw.

-The application does
+The application

-- provide a full screen screen zoom feature similar to the ctrl+mousewheel experience on mac (Alt+Z)
+- provides a full screen screen zoom feature similar to the ctrl+mousewheel experience on mac (Alt+Z)
-- positions active windows on keyboard shortcuts similiar to divvy or magnet on mac (Alt+Ctrl+[Up|Left...|1...4])
+- positions active windows on keyboard shortcuts similiar to divvy or magnet (Alt+Ctrl+[Up|Left...|1...4])
-- switch applications similar to the mac cmd-tab switch (Ctrl+Tab)
+- switches between other applications similar to the cmd-tab switch on mac (Ctrl+Tab):

 <p align="center"><img src="img/switch.png"></p>